matthew-brett/rmdex/README.rst

     another_variable = 11
     print("Something")
     # This line follows the both-line marker, and appears in the exercise.
+    print('This line appears in the exercise and solution') print('as does this line')
     ```

 The solution will have::